Nuclear Power in Belarus

 Two further units are proposed for about five years later.

 In June 2009 the government announced that US$ 9 billion Russian financing had been lined up, and Belarus also wanted the Russian loan to include provision for infrastructure.
 Belarus official cost estimate including infrastructure was US$ 9.4 billion, with one third of this to be spent 2011-15.
 In November 2011 it was agreed that Russia would lend up to $10 billion for 25 years to finance 90% of the contract between Atomstroyexport and the Belarus Directorate for Nuclear Power Plant Construction (now the Belarus NPP state unitary enterprise).
-In February 2012 Russian state-owned Vnesheconombank (VEB) and Belarusian commercial bank Belvnesheconombank signed an agreement needed to implement the Russian export credit facility.
-In May 2012 the parties confirmed that the first installment under the design contract would be $204 million, and that this would be followed by $285 million for pre-construction site works.
+In February 2012 Russian state-owned Vnesheconombank (VEB) and Belarusian commercial bank Belvnesheconombank (BelVEB) signed an agreement needed to implement the Russian export credit facility.
+In May 2012 the parties said that the first instalment under the design contract would be $204 million, and that this would be followed by $285 million for pre-construction site works.
 This was confirmed with an agreement signed in May 2014.

 In April 2013 Atomenergomash (AEM) won the tender to supply the two reactors, which will be manufactured by AEM-Technologies at the Atommash plant at Volgodonsk.
 The Department for Nuclear and Radiation Safety (Gosatomnadzor) of the Ministry of Emergencies issued the State Entity Nuclear Power Plant Construction Directorate (Belarus AEC) with a licence for the construction of the first reactor at the Ostrovets site in October.
 First concrete was in November 2013, with VNIPIET (formerly SPbAEP) as main contractor.
 The construction time for the first unit is expected to be 60 months, with grid connection of the unit due in November 2018.
-The timetable for the second unit will be about 18 months behind it, with commissioning set for July 2020, but in the event there was only a six-month gap.
+The timetable for the second unit was to be about 18 months behind it, with commissioning set for July 2020, but in the event there was only a six-month gap.